DevExpress/testcafe-studio-docs/documentation/overview/README.md

 * Includes a built-in waiting mechanism that automatically checks that page elements are loaded during the test run.
 You do not need to add timeouts manually.

-* Generates a report with overall results and details for each testAfter testing is finished.
+* Generates a report with overall results and details for each test after testing is finished.
 See [Reports](../working-with-testcafe-studio/reports.md).

 * Contains a powerful Code Editor with syntax highlight, code completion and parameter hints.
 You can write code from scratch, or convert recorded tests to JavaScript to edit them later.
 See [Writing Test Code](working-with-testcafe-studio/writing-test-code.md).